File a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.

+Do I need my parents information?
 All graduate and professional students are considered independent students for purposes of applying for federal aid, however, you may be asked for parental data at a later time if you apply for certain scholarships.
-The FAFSA must be completed each year.
-We encourage you to file early and to file a FAFSA even if you are unsure if you will require financial aid assistance.

 Submit additional information as requested by the Financial Aid Department.
 The data from your financial aid application is matched against several federal agencies such as: the Social Security Administration, the Selective Service System, the US Department of Veteran’s Affairs, the US Department of Justice, and the Department of Homeland Security.
 You may be asked for additional documentation to confirm your eligibility for federal student aid.
-The financial aid office will notify you in writing of any additional required documents.
-Failure to complete the financial aid application and to submit all requested documentation may result in the loss of institutional, federal, and state aid, which includes scholarships, grants, and student loans.
+Failure to submit all requested documentation may result in the loss of institutional, federal, and state aid, which includes scholarships, grants, and student loans.

 Apply For Loans.
 The loan application process begins in late May for newly admitted students.